 This scale, like its major counterpart, is the base for all other minor scales.
 As with the earlier example, you can think of this one as the minor pentatonic with two added notes.

-The same warning applies as before: those two notes are not always safe bets but are worth the risk and time it takes to master them.
-So practice the minor scale to make your playing even more exciting (and impressive) for yourself and your fellow band members!
-Here is a diagram of the scale in the key of G:
+The same warning applies as before: Those two notes aren’t always safe bets, but they are worth the risk and time it takes to master them.
+So practice the minor scale to make your playing even more exciting (and impressive) for yourself and your fellow band members.
+Here’s a diagram of the scale in the key of G: